-Bullying sucks, there’s no doubt about it.
-So, it helps to know that there are some things you can do to feel less overwhelmed and isolated when you’re being targeted by a bully.
-Here are our top 5 tips on how to look after yourself if you're experiencing bullying.
+The importance of taking care of yourself can't be understated.
+If you're going through something like bullying, it's especially important.
+So, it helps to know that there are some things you can do to feel less overwhelmed and isolated when you’re being targeted by someone.
+Here are our top five tips on how to look after yourself if you're experiencing bullying.

 1. Treat yourself